 3. Join a Chocolate Tour

-Visit a cacao forest and see how chocolate is made starting from the cacao beans up until the production of chocolate.
-Artisan farmers will guide you through the whole process and enlighten you with the different steps on how to make good local chocolate.
+Visit a cacao forest and see how chocolate is made, starting from the cacao beans until the production of chocolate.
+Artisan farmers will guide you through the whole process and enlighten you with the different steps to make good local chocolate.

-Many of the plantations in Puerto Viejo still use the traditional methods of planting and making products out of cacao.
+Many of the plantations in Puerto Viejo still use traditional planting methods and making products out of cacao.

 Of course, this chocolate tour is not complete without a proper tasting.
 Be ready to sample some of the best cacao products in the world – many of which you can purchase and bring back home.